jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Preview.md

 After several more years of fighting in "no rules" martial arts tournaments it became clear that some martial art disciplines were more effective than others, but each had drawbacks and none was complete.
 As Ultimate Fighting grew in popularity during the 1990s and 2000s, it forced all martial art communities to reflect on their techniques and beliefs.

-As said in the opening quote, many practioners, referees, coaches, and pundits (especially from the least effective disciplines) choose to retreat back into their sub-cultures because they, "didn't like what they were finding out", mainly that they're power base was knowing, judging, and commenting on ineffective techniques.
+As said in the opening quote, many practioners, referees, coaches, and pundits (especially from the least effective disciplines) choose to retreat back into their sub-cultures because they, "didn't like what they were finding out". i.e. they're power base was knowing what were ineffective self-defense techniques.

 However, many fighters embraced the effectual truth revealed by Ultimate Fighting.
 As a result the world of martial arts started to get all mixed up.

 Some kickboxers started to train submissions.
 Wrestlers learned some punching.
 Masters in one discipline started as eager newbies in another.
-Like a bumblebee going from flower to flower, fighters participated in the cross-pollination of techniques to evolve skills far beyond their old martial arts teachers and disciplines.
+Like a bumblebee going from flower to flower, fighters participated in the cross-pollination of techniques and evolved skillsets far more complete than their old martial arts teachers and disciplines.

 By opening their mind, martial artists discarded loyalty to a single martial art and adopted evolution's philosophy of "adapt or die."
-A fighters physical pain became the barometer of whether a technique was good or bad.
-Human self-defense learned what every lifeform on Earth knows; rulebooks will not save you in Nature.
+The grades and awards of belts, trophies, and scholarships became less important.
+A fighters physical pain was the best barometer of whether a technique was good or bad.
+Human self-defense finally learned what every lifeform on Earth knows; artifical rulebooks will not save you in Nature.

 No deer in the world depends on a judge to save it when fleeing a bear, as no bear depends on a pundit declaring it the winner to get its next meal.

 Just like in Nature, the best martial art technique is entirely dependant on ones's opponent and surroundings while measuring the risks and rewards of the fight.
-The most efficient techniques are the best because Life's power base is adapting to problems.

 Despite being misled by teachers, pundits, and judges, martial artists weren't stupid.
 Their fault is quite human; they fell prey to good storytelling.

 Quality storytelling is why so many devoted boxers, judokas, and other practioners were sucked in by their respective discipline.
 Filled with history, culture, and traditions, isolated martial arts acted like echo chambers with a reality so complete, it tricked people into believing it was the single source of truth.

 During the growth of Ultimate Fighting, fighters quickly realized the rules of boxing, kickboxing, wrestling, etc., were excellent for honing their chosen techniques but were also artificial and must be forgotten when preparing for real fights.
-After fighters embraced all discplines, they could finally customize their techniques to the problems of any fight.

-Thereby the fighting community entered a brave new world.
+After fighters embraced all discplines, they entered a brave new world.

 A world of remarkable progress.
 With an open mind and access to the world's information on the internet, fighters improved themselves by leaps and bounds every year.
 Kickboxers became wrestlers, Jiu-jitsu black belts learned high-kicks.
 Each martial art became a sub-discipline that brought its techniques to an open marketplace of ideas.

 With evolution as their teacher, these new martial artists started to listen to their bodies instead of other peoples stories.
 The speed of victories, and the less pain suffered in winning them, was the best judge, teacher, and pundit of what's the best fighting philosophy.
-The top martial arts trainers aren't the ones with the best stories but the ones who help their students adapt faster.
+The top martial arts trainers were the ones who helped their students adapt faster.

 When fighters finally embraced evolution, they created a new way for humans to think of self-defense called mixed-martial arts.

 In mixed-martial arts, fighters don't limit themselves within the confines of an artificial rulebook.
 Instead, everyone should learn a little from every sub-discipline, and the best technique is the one that brings results.
 Evolution is so admired in mixed-martial artists that everyone is supposed to give their opinions, offer their perspective, and exchange ideas, because "iron sharpens iron".

 Mixing the human body's adaptability to learn many techniques, with a free mind willing to learn, created a new, self-correcting, and sustainable martial art.
 Today, a skilled mixed-martial artist is an overwhelming favorite against a champion of any single fighting sub-discipline.
-Just as important, since mixed-martial arts includes all techniques, any person, whether short or tall, heavy or thin, aggressive or meek, can "mix and match" to find their niche and learn to win a fight.
+Just as important, since mixed-martial arts includes all techniques, any person, whether short or tall, heavy or thin, aggressive or meek, can "mix and match" techniques to find their niche and learn to win a fight.

 And finding a niche is what evolution is all about.
 By empowering anyone and everyone, mixed-martial arts is the ultimate fighting philosophy.

 <!-- ![Mixed-martial arts ecosystem]() -->
 _Martial artists built many disciplines.
-The new philosophy of mixed-martial arts teaches humans to pick and choose from them to find the best techniques for any fight._
+Like ideologues today, they each would critize the failings of each other.
+But it wasn't until the new philosophy of mixed-martial arts that everyone realized we can pick and choose from any discpline to find the best techniques to win any fight._

 ---

 On our journey to improve our politics, here's the lessons we should take from the story of mixed-martial arts.